 Common Installation Errors That Compromise Waterproofing

-- Inadequate clearance leading to fabric abrasion and coating damage.
+- Insufficient clearance that causes abrasion and coating wear.

 Maintenance and Care to Preserve Waterproof Features